PoProstuWitold/homeserver/ports/services/caddy/README.md

 ## GeoLite2

 If you want to use **GeoLite2** module, you need to do a couple of things.

+In the example Caddyfile, replace `YOUR_COUNTRY_CODE` with the country code you want to allow, or remove the GeoIP matcher if you do not want country-based filtering.

 1. Create developer account on [dev.maxmind.com](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).